Insertional Achilles Tendinopathy Surgery

 - You will then go back into the boot, but can remove it for seated showering and physiotherapy.

-- You can start partial weightbearing in the boot (20-50% body weight).
+- You can start partial weightbearing in the boot (20-50% body weight) and increase to full weightbearing in the boot over 4-5 weeks.

 - Physio for the isometric calf strengthening, hip and knee strengthening and leg lifts, and active range of movement below neutral with physiotherapy.